marsstrange/CMLS_project25/README.md

 Running the Application
 ----------------------
+1. Pull the project from github into your python IDE (preferably pyCharm):
+   - Locate the project file, the usual directory is C:\Users\USERNAME\PycharmProjects\CMLS_project25

-1. Start SuperCollider first:
+2. Start SuperCollider first:
-   - Open SuperCollider
+   - Open the SuperCollider file and run try.scd
    - Load the try.scd file
-   - Run the code block by block (Select and press Ctrl+Enter or Cmd+Enter)
+   - Run the supercollider code block by block (Select and press Ctrl+Enter or Cmd+Enter)

-2. Then run the Python application: python main.py
+3. Then run the Python application:
+   - Run the main.py file
+   - Draw with a tablet (or your mouse) to hear the resulting soundscape

 Controls
 --------